PRO 4-Cylinder Rules

 M. Any chassis design or car make that has an obvious advantage over any other may be subject to weight percentage and weight additions for the sake of close competition.
 This will be determined by tech person.

-A. Seat belts must not be any older than 5 years by the date on the belts.
+A. Must have good seat belts.
 5 point harness minimum.
 If no date, then replace.

 B. Helmet (Snell SA95 or better required)